MicrosoftDocs/customer-insights/ci-docs/journeys/set-up-subscription-center.md

 1. Select **Save** when you are done customizing.
 The page automatically publishes your changes and returns to the live state.

 > [!IMPORTANT]
-> Never delete the default subscription center page!
-This is the only page that is published on the service fabric rather than on a portal or external site.
-There is no way to create a new page that is published in this way, so if you delete the default subscription center, you'll need to create an alternative on your portal or external site or via a manual workaround.
+> Never delete the default subscription center page.
+The default subscription center is the only page that's published on the service fabric rather than on a portal or external site.
+There's no way to create a new page that's published in this way, so if you delete the default subscription center, you need to create an alternative on your portal or external site, or through a manual workaround.

-Manual workaround to reprovision subscription center outside of portal for outbound marketing
+#### Manual workaround to reprovision a subscription center outside of the portal for outbound marketing

-1. Go to **Outbound marketing** > **Internet marketing** > **Marketing pages** to open a list of marketing pages
+1. To open the marketing page list, go to **Outbound marketing** > **Internet marketing** > **Marketing pages**.
-1. Create a new Marketing Page, make sure it is of type **Subscription center** and save it (don't go live yet)
+1. Create a new marketing page, make sure the type is **Subscription center**, and save it (don't go live yet).
-1. Take a note of the marketing page id - it is the highted part in the url `https://yourorg.crm.dynamics.com/main.aspx?appid=06fdc062-36fc-ee11-9f89-000d3a33584b&pagetype=entityrecord&etn=msdyncrm_marketingpage&id=`**`ac15f536-6d02-ef11-9f89-6045bd011505`**
+1. Take note of the marketing page ID.
+The page ID is the highlighted part in the following URL: `https://yourorg.crm.dynamics.com/main.aspx?appid=06fdc062-36fc-ee11-9f89-000d3a33584b&pagetype=entityrecord&etn=msdyncrm_marketingpage&id=`**`ac15f536-6d02-ef11-9f89-6045bd011505`**
-1. Open developer console `Ctrl` + `Shift` + `I`
+1. Open the developer console by pressing <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>I</kbd>.
-1. Enter folowing command to the developer console `Xrm.WebApi.updateRecord("msdyncrm_marketingpage", "ac15f536-6d02-ef11-9f89-6045bd011505", { "msdyncrm_forceportalless": true })` and press `Enter` (notice - you have to replace the "ac15f536-6d02-ef11-9f89-6045bd011505" part with marketing page id
+1. Enter the following command in the developer console: `Xrm.WebApi.updateRecord("msdyncrm_marketingpage", "ac15f536-6d02-ef11-9f89-6045bd011505", { "msdyncrm_forceportalless": true })` and press <kbd>Enter</kbd>.
+   > [!NOTE]
+   > Replace `ac15f536-6d02-ef11-9f89-6045bd011505` with your marketing page ID.
-1. After the command finished, reload the page in broser and go live with marketing page
+1. After the command is finished, reload the page in your browser and go live with the marketing page.

 As with all marketing pages, the subscription form on the default marketing page is a marketing form that is defined separately and placed on the page using a form design element.
 You can edit the form directly and don't need to open the page to do so.
 To find, customize, and view the default subscription form: